Cooperative and Experiential Education

 The Cooperative and Experiential Education Office will assist students who are granted permission to seek new co-op employment.
 All students available for reassignment will be given access to the current co-op database, enabling their resume to be sent to co-op employers currently seeking students with similar profiles (academic major, skills, etc.).

-The Reassignment requests will be considered on a case-by-case basis.
-In order to submit requests, students must follow these steps:
+Reassignment requests are considered on a case-by-case basis.
+To submit requests; students must follow these steps:

-- If pursuing reassignment is agreed upon, the student will fill out all necessary forms, which include:
+- If pursuing reassignment is agreed upon, the student will be required to complete the following:

 - Reflection Form (for terminations)